steelwheels/JSTerminal/README.md

 # JSTerminal: Rapid Application Development Environment

 ## Product goal
 The `JSTerminal` is rapid application development environment.
-It focus on *reducing the amount of code required for implementation*.
-The generic function must be supported by the environment instead of you.
+It focus on *reducing the code*.
+The common function must be supported by the environment instead of the application developper.

 The slogan is:
 ![All you need is the code that you want to write](./Documents/Images/slogan-48pt.png)